Fun things to do with your dog

 For windmills and waterways visit the UNESCO listed Kinderdijk.
 The water bus and walkways welcome dogs on a leash (not the museum).

 Fancy a Rhine River cruise with your dog?
-Join the 1AVista Reisen cruise, aboard the MS Poseidon, which sails in Germany and The Netherlands, and from next year will include dog-friendly cruises on the Danube.
+Join the 1AVista Reisen cruise, aboard various ships, which sail in Germany and The Netherlands, and have dog-friendly cruises on the Baltic Sea.
 Dogs are permitted to stay with you in your cabin and join you for dining, plus the all-inclusive option gives your canine unlimited access to dog treats, a dog bed and bowl.
 You’ll find a poop deck section on the sun deck, covered in grass and plants.

 Spa with your dog